corpnewt/EssentialsList/README.md

 # EssentialsList
-A small python script that creates a timestamped zip on your Desktop that containing troubleshooting info
+A small python script that creates a timestamped zip on your Desktop containing troubleshooting info.

 ***